andrew/ultimate-awesome/README.md

 - [awesome-ps2](https://github.com/terremoth/awesome-ps2) - Awesome PlayStation 2 Apps and Homebrews.
 - [awesome-documentation](https://github.com/vipulgupta2048/awesome-documentation) - A curated list of awesome documentation websites ✍️💯.
 - [awesome-vits](https://github.com/34j/awesome-vits) - List of repositories relevant to VITS.
-- [awesome-remote-working](https://github.com/aboelkassem/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
+- [awesome_roadmaps](https://github.com/aboelkassem/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.
 - [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.
 - [awesome-performance](https://github.com/geldmacher/awesome-performance) - 🚀 A curated list of awesome web performance stuff 🚀 .